-E. In the evaluation process, only complete Applications will be accepted.
-Documents required by hard copies must not be sent by mail to UNDP before so requested, if the Award is offered to the Applicant.
+- While preparing the Application, the following rules apply: - Only one Application per applicant is allowed; - Re-submission of modified and improved Applications is not allowed. - Only Applications submitted to serghei.botezatu@undp.org dedicated e-mail address will be considered; - In the evaluation process, only complete Applications will be accepted.
+Documents required by hard copies must not be sent by mail to the UNDP, EGA, other development partners, before such requested, if the Award is offered to the Applicant.